cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 ## Does this work with FIDO2 and my Yubikey?

 FIDO2 requires a server to communicate with.
-When you are logging into Cake Wallet, you don't talk to our (or anyone's) servers.
+When you open Cake Wallet, you don't talk to our (or anyone's) servers.
 Thus, FIDO2 doesn't really make sense for this application.
 Unless you want Cake to have a record of each time you access your wallet (we don't have, and we don't want, this info), we can't get around this.

 If you want to use your Yubikey, you can pair your Yubikey with [Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/).
 This app requires you to have your Yubikey to display TOTP codes in the app.